Get The Message Out Faster

 The Science Bit

-As I mentioned, there is some back end configuration required - it’s straight forward and low-risk but slightly complex for a blog.
-Describe the requirement to your IT/Telecoms team and they should be able to make the necessary changes.
-As always, we’re on hand to help if you have any questions.
+As I mentioned, there is some back end configuration required - it’s straight forward and low-risk but complex enough that describing it in a blog just wouldn’t work.
+Describe the requirement to your IT/Telecoms team and they should be able to make the necessary changes and if you need help, we’re on hand if you have any questions.